uwefladrich/scriptengine/README.md

 written in YAML.
 The main purpose of ScriptEngine is to replace shell scripts in situations where highly configurable and modular scripts are needed.
 ScriptEngine relies on YAML and makes extensive use of Jinja2 templating to provide a rich scripting language.
-This allows the user to put focus on the description of tasks, rather than their implementation.
-The description of complext tasks should be nearly as short and clear as for simpler ones.
+This allows users to put focus on the description of tasks, rather than their implementation.
+The description of complex tasks should be nearly as short and clear as for simpler ones.

 The ScriptEngine concept separates scripts (what to do) from the implementation of tasks (how to do things), and the actual execution environment (the script